 The long winter months can be tough on the exterior of your air conditioner.
 Dust and filth build up over time, clogging the unit and slowing down its overall performance.
 If dirt gets into the air conditioner itself, this can cause unnecessary wear and tear on the system’s parts and impede the airflow of the unit.

 We recommend turning your unit's power off and spraying the exterior with a garden hose or power washer to clear the unit of seasonal debris.

 Dust connections expand and contract over time.
 This causes the joints to open and leak, leading to expensive energy inefficiencies.

 The first step you should take to check for air leakage is to look for visible openings and tears.
 Wrap the area with foiled tape to seal them off.
 Next, check for leaks that are harder to see by putting your A/C on full blast and placing your hand near the joints.
 The presence of blowing air will help you determine which areas require reinforcement with foiled tape.

-Heating and cooling accounts for 40-70% of a home’s energy usage.
+Heating and cooling account for 40-60% of a home’s energy usage.

 Looking for other ways to save money and energy throughout the summer months?
 Check back soon for even more tips on how you can make better efficiency decisions every day.